Published by Lyn on 21 August 2013

 Howham wants to know how to book his bike on a French train.

-We want to make a booking on a train.
-On voyages-sncf.com we can't see how to make a booking for the bikes.
+Reader question: We want to make a booking on a train.
+On the SNCF website we can't see how to make a booking for the bikes.
 The booking form shows that you can take bikes on the sectors we want, but I cannot see how to make a booking for them.
 I don't want to leave it until we arrive in case they do not have space left.
 Can anyone shed any light on this?

 Answer: There are a number of ways you can do this.

 1) Follow our guidance here.
 Note that you need to search individual legs searately.
 A long journey that involves multple changes will not sow up as bike-friendly on the SNCF system.
 If you cannot take bikes on a TGV, for example, then look at the map here and break the trip down into smaller local legs and search them individually for TER or Intercite train options.

 2) You can see this article on Trainline as it is generally bike-friendly and shows cycle optionsup clearly.
 As above, though, you may need to break trips down and search individual legs separately.